Auzlex/uwe-dsp/README.md

 │   │
 │   └─── dfe: the desired feature extraction method the model wants
 ```
-The attributes are attached with the h5 model refer to the helper.py load & save ext functions, they tell the interface program what the model expects, granted not perfect but sufficient to meet the deadline of this research project.
+The attributes are attached with the h5 model refer to the helper.py load & save ext functions, they tell the interface program what the model expects.

 ## Interface program
-This is an old screenshot of the interface program running a simple CNN model classifying audio sounds.
+This is a screenshot of the interface program running a simple CNN model classifying audio sounds.
 In this example, the interface program is showing a linear-scale spectrogram, a mel scaled variant and a MFCC.
 The bar chart shows the multiple labels that can be predicted by the model as the metadata is embedded within it.
 <p align="center">
     <img src="https://raw.githubusercontent.com/Auzlex/uwe-dsp/main/documents/python3.8_2022-03-31_14-15-48.png" width=70%>
 </p>